-I wonder how many bars and restaurants have considered that they may be losing custom because of this.
-You may have caught a recent Daily Mail article, picked up and shared by Action on Hearing Loss talking about the noise levels in restaurants being louder than lawn mowers.
+I wonder how many bars and restaurants have considered that they may be losing custom because of restaurant noise.
+You may recall the Daily Mail article, (September 2017) picked up and shared by Action on Hearing Loss talking about the noise levels in restaurants being louder than lawn mowers.

 It’s not acceptable.

 I could understand it if the place was full of youngsters but my age group (50+) and anyone with hearing problems, or young kids and babies come to that, doesn’t want to have someone else’s usually dodgy music choice rammed down their ears.